 Following the American trend, Proms are becoming ever more popular within the UK.
 Unfortunately as a result of fear, discrimination and prejudice a large portion of LGBTI+ young people do not attend their school proms or attend as their true selves.

-Pride Prom’s mission is to provide a Pride Prom for LGBTI+ young people from Glasgow and surrounding areas.
+Pride Prom’s mission is to provide a Pride Prom for LGBTI+ young people.
 This will provide attendees with a safe, positive and educational environment, that promotes pride, inspiration and acceptance for all, regardless of their sexual orientation or gender identity.
 The organisation aims to create opportunities for emotional growth, inclusion and freedom of expression as well as raising the profile and increasing awareness of the LGBTI+ community.

 Pride Proms is a collective of friendly, creative, and enthusiastic volunteers from a wide range of communities including LGBTI+.